 “To say deforestation isn’t enough to describe what’s happening there.
 It’s truly devastation.
 It’s as if you put a piece of desert in the middle of the Amazonian rainforest,” says Guido Lombardi, journalist and former Congressman, whose voice is heard in the video.
 Even worse, he explains, the ground there has been poisoned by heavy metal contamination so that new vegetation is unable to grow.

 Though Lombardi says 30,000 hectares have been destroyed in the past three years, the latest estimates from the Ministry of the Environment put the number even higher, close to 50,000 hectares, as the rate of destruction continues to increase.
 Because informal mining is unregulated and takes place deep in remote areas of the Amazon, it’s hard to know just how widespread the activity is.
-That’s why these helicopter images, and those seen in our film Amazon Gold, are so vital to conservation efforts.
+This is why these helicopter images, and those seen in our film Amazon Gold, are so vital to conservation efforts.

-AAF continues to work with a coalition of government bodies and NGOs to seek a resolution to this complicated issue and protect the remaining acres of Amazon rainforest.
+Amazon Aid continues to work with a coalition of government bodies and NGOs to seek a resolution to this complicated issue and protect the remaining acres of Amazon rainforest.